20

 Welcome and Announcements

-Lutheran Service Book Divine Service Setting One
+Lutheran Service Book Divine Service Setting Three

 Stand